 By all means, set up the reverb, other effects and even the mastering chain you’re likely to use in every project.
 But then bypass them and then to be used a starting point when you begin the mixing process.
 The reason is there is no ‘one size fits all’ solution to mixing, and while it helps to have your plugins in place, don’t count on their configurations working well for every project.

 Whether you mix your instruments in VEP or directly in your DAW is up to you, both work well.
 I usually adjust levels to balance out the libraries in VEP, as they are unlikely to change.
 I apply reverb and EQ inside my DAW.
 If you’re working on a project with multiple cues where you want the same sounds, mixing as much as you can in VEP might be beneficial.

 Once I’d used my master template a few times, I decided to create a second ‘Lite’ version.
 This would ideally contain the same instruments but with fewer articulations and simplified key-switching.So I asked myself:

 - Which instruments/articulations do I use in almost every project?

 - Which instruments have I never used (there ‘just in case’)

 - How can I setup key-switching to be really simple?

-Following this I began to trim out articulations I didn’t use often, only loading the essentials for every instrument section.
+Following this, I began to trim out articulations I didn’t often use, only loading the essentials for every instrument section.

-It also means I can have nearly all of my instruments open and ready to go, with maybe one or two Kontakt libraries with their samples purged to give me a little more processing wiggle room.
+It also means I can have nearly all of my instruments open and ready to go.
+With maybe one or two Kontakt libraries with their samples purged to give me a little more processing wiggle room.
 Hopefully, this article has offered a little help in setting up your orchestral template.
 It’s a vast subject, and I could go on for hours about it.